guidobouman/thesis/Documents/ResearchDocument/Sub Question 1.markdown

 ###### Structure
 Data on the internet is served through pages/documents.
 Often these pages are scripted in html and linked together with hyperlinks.
 This way you’re able to browse from page to page end collect your information.
 Hyperlinks enable you to browse from one server to an other.
 So the internet is plainly a bunch of file cabinets, pointing to each other within documents.
 The DNS protocol allows it to directly access a document through a domain name, but the name is not tied to the content.

 The brain doesn’t have pages or domain names.
 The links are different as well.
-Patterns display the information, not the nodes (or pages).
+Patterns are the storage, not the nodes (or in the case of the internet the pages).
+The internet itself doesn’t value the storage like the brain does with its weights on synapses.
+Although you could say that Google’s Pagerank tries to emulate this by storing information about the importance of links by looking how often they are linked and accessed.
+Google’s pagerank is used to order its results in it’s search engine on importance.
+But still it doesn’t make a hyperlink a synapse.

 ###### Capacity
 > Capacity is the first issue.
 Let’s say the cortex has 32 trillion synapses.
 If we represented each synapse using only two bits (giving us four possible values per synapse) and each byte has eight bits (so one byte could represent four synapses), then we would need roughly 8 trillion bytes of memory.
 A hard drive on a personal computer today has 100 billion bytes, so we would need about eighty of today’s hard drives to have the same amount of memory as a human cortex.[p.
 384][#Hawkins:2004]

 #### Persistency
 Longterm Shortterm
-google pagerank

 #### Learning
 Plastisticy
 #### Computational power